skip to content

 The University of Cambridge has signed up to both the PLOS Flat Fee agreement and the PLOS Community Action Publishing agreement.
 Both deals provide unlimited open access publishing for University of Cambridge affiliated authors.

 Open Access fees for University of Cambridge corresponding authors will be covered for the following journals: PLOS ONE, PLOS Computational Biology, PLOS Genetics, PLOS Neglected Tropical Diseases, PLOS Pathogens, PLOS Digital Health, PLOS Climate, PLOS Water, and PLOS Global Public Health (via a flat fee agreement) and PLOS Medicine, PLOS Biology and PLOS Sustainability & Transformation (via the community action agreement).
-This deal is in place from 1 January 2021 until 31 December 2023.
+This deal is in place until 31 December 2024.

 Royal Society

-The University has signed a transitional agreement with the Royal Society for an uncapped number of open access articles for research papers and review articles with a corresponding author from the University of Cambridge, in all ten of the Royal Society’s' journals (eight hybrid titles plus two full-OA journals).
-The Royal Society will apply the deal to unpublished papers that are in the review system between 1 January 2021 and the date of this agreement going live.
-This deal is in place from 1 January 2021 until 31 December 2023.
+The University has renewed the transitional agreement with the Royal Society for an uncapped number of open access articles for research papers and review articles with a corresponding author from the University of Cambridge, in all ten of the Royal Society’s' journals (eight hybrid titles plus two full-OA journals).
+The deal runs until 31 December 2024.

 Royal Society of Chemistry (RSC)